 - Use parchment paper on the sheet pan (for the oven method) after the pan has preheated.
 Not only will it keep your sheet pan clean but it will prevent the potatoes from sticking to the pan, which is a must for maintaining their crispy, crunchy exteriors.
 If you don't have parchment paper, use a nonstick sheet pan or spray the sheet pan with cooking spray before adding the potatoes and baking.

-- Dipping sauces: I get it if you don’t want to take the time to make the roasted garlic dip.
+- Dipping sauces: I get it if you don't want to take the time to make the roasted garlic dip.
 It is tasty but sometimes life gets crazy and we just want a quicker dip for dunking those potato wedges.
-Try the good old reliable combo of ketchup and seemingly ranch (ifykyk 🫶) or a quick marriage of BBQ sauce and mayo.
+Try the good old reliable combo of ketchup and seemingly ranch (ifykyk 🫶), a quick marriage of BBQ sauce and mayo, or switch things up with a homemade tzatziki sauce.

 - Check your oven temperature for accuracy.
 It's fairly common for ovens to be inaccurate and to either run too hot or too cold, sometimes up to 50ºF, which can make a huge difference in how successful a recipe turns out.
 If your potato wedges aren't crisping up or are too crispy, the culprit could be an inaccurate oven temperature.
 Use an oven thermometer probe to test your oven's accuracy.